With Hasan in Gaza

-With Hasan in Gaza (مع حسن في غزّة) is a 2025 documentary film directed by Kamal Aljafari.
+With Hasan in Gaza (مع حسن في غزّة) is a 2025 documentary film produced, edited and directed by Kamal Aljafari.
+It documents Gaza Strip daily life in late 2001, documenting the tension between the IDF and the Palestinian population during the Second Intifada (2000–2005).

 The film had its world premiere in the main competition of the 78th Locarno Film Festival on 7 August 2025, where it was nominated for the Golden Leopard.

+Premise

+In November 2001, amid the Second Intifada, director Kamal Aljafari began documenting his search for a man he had been imprisoned with during 1989 in Gaza; accompanied by Hasan Elboubou, the duo documents the daily life of the Palestinian population and the high tension imposed by the IDF forces.

+Aljafari only rediscovered the footage stored on three MiniDV tapes many years later.

 Production

-In November 2001, amid the Second Intifada, director Kamal Aljafari began documenting his search for a man he had been imprisoned with in Gaza in 1989; accompanying him in his search was a man named Hasan Elboubou.
-Aljafari later rediscovered the footage, which was stored on three MiniDV tapes and would become With Hasan in Gaza.
-Aljafari later called the film "an homage to Gaza and its people, to all that was erased and that came back to me in this urgent moment of Palestinian existence, or non-existence.
+Aljafari called the film "an homage to Gaza and its people, to all that was erased and that came back to me in this urgent moment of Palestinian existence, or non-existence.
 It is a film about the catastrophe, and the poetry that resists."

 In June 2025, the film received a grant from the Doha Film Institute.